Win Conditions Explained

 Why Three Win Conditions Matter

 Splendor Duel is not a game where you simply race toward one finish line.
-The existence of three distinct victory paths — 20 prestige points, 10 crowns, or collecting all gem colors plus a pearl — creates a web of strategic tension that elevates the game far beyond a simple engine builder.
+The existence of three distinct victory paths (20 prestige points, 10 crowns, or 10 prestige points on cards of the same color) creates a web of strategic tension that elevates the game far beyond a simple engine builder.
 Every card you purchase, every gem you take from the board, and every turn you spend advances you along one or more of these axes, and the interplay between them is what separates competent players from truly dangerous ones.
 Understanding these paths is not just about knowing the rules; it is about internalizing how each path warps the decision space for both you and your opponent.

 Prestige Victory: The 20-Point Race